 - Psychiatrists have begun using these stress hormones before a therapy session and surgeons before surgery to improve outcomes.

 - Experiments designed to measure stress hormone responses find that those with the largest increase in DHEA are the most resilient under stress.
-DHEA can act as a neuro-steroid and actually help your brain grow stronger after stressful events.
+DHEA can act as a neuro-steroid and helps your brain grow stronger after stressful events.

-While cortisol and DHEA are the main stress hormones, there are a number of other hormones involved in the body’s stress response.
+While cortisol and DHEA are the main stress hormones, there several other hormones involved in the body’s stress response.

 After this, Dr. McGonigal turned her career around.
 She no longer teaches fear of stress and stress management.
 She sums up her change in mindset in the introduction of her book: “The latest science shows that stress can make you smarter, stronger and more successful.
 It helps you learn and grow.
 It can even inspire courage and compassion.”
-She shares the tools to change one’s mindset in her book.
-Better yet, science shows that mindset is malleable for all of us.
+Science shows that mindset is malleable; The Upside of Stress shares the tools to change one’s mindset to take advantage of the little-known benefits of healthy stress.